 Career development and counseling models and the delivery of educational and career information in school and community settings.
+Prerequisite(s): COUN 5100, COUN 5110 and COUN 5500.
 This is a professional education course.

 COUN 5500 - Pre-Practicum in Professional Counseling (3)